-- 3.12 Despite recent amendments, the development plan system remains very complex and demanding.
-Changes that have happened or been proposed in recent years include CIL, the abolition of the RSS, the proposals for "neighbourhood planning" contained in the Localism Act, amendments to the regime for managing changes of use of land and buildings, the introduction of the national planning policy framework, and efforts to boost the housing market. - 3.13 The continuing flow of initiatives could result in both planning objectives and the delivery process being reoriented towards meeting targets that may differ from the current strategy for the Black Country and the wider West Midlands Metropolitan area, as set out in the BCCS and the former West Midlands RSS.
-The abolition of the latter has meant that it can no longer be assumed that other local authorities share the objective of regenerating the major urban area.
-Under the "Duty to Cooperate", it is necessary to respond to local plans and other proposals both in the areas of Walsall's immediate neighbours and also further afield.
+- 4.11 Despite recent amendments, the development plan system remains very complex and demanding.
+Changes that have happened or been proposed in recent years include CIL, 'neighbourhood planning', amendments to the regime for managing changes of use of land and buildings, the introduction of the National Planning Policy Framework, and efforts to boost the housing market.
+There has since been the introduction of a Combined Authority for the West Midlands and more recently there have been a number of further proposed changes including those outlined in the Neighbourhood Planning Bill 2016 17 and the Housing White Paper 2017. - 4.12 The continuing flow of initiatives could result in both planning objectives and the delivery process being reoriented towards meeting targets that may differ from the current strategy for the Black Country as set out in the BCCS.
+Under the 'Duty to Cooperate', it is necessary to respond to local plans and other proposals both in the areas of Walsall's immediate neighbours and also further afield.